 And on the 2014 downtown rezoning: What’s The Point Of Our UrbanVillage-Downtown? regarding the height and setback requirements

-Emails to the Mayor and Bellaire City Council can be sent via our City Clerk, Tracy Dutton, at firstname.lastname@example.org.
-Request that they be forwarded to the Mayor and members of City Council.
+Email the Mayor and City Council via our City Clerk, Tracy Dutton, at email@example.com and request that your email be forwarded to them.